zehengl/zehengl.github.io/_posts/2016-01-30-agile-scrum-simulation-test.markdown

 title:  "Agile Scrum Simulation Test"
 date:   2016-01-30
 author: Zeheng Li
+icon: /assets/post/icon-jira.svg
 ---

 A list of questions and answers about Agile Scrum.

 ---

-# Which of the following BEST explain the terms 'Lead time' and 'Cycle time' in Lean methodologies?
+### Which of the following BEST explain the terms 'Lead time' and 'Cycle time' in Lean methodologies?

 ***A. Lead time is the amount of time it takes for a unit of work to proceed from start to finish.
 Cycle time is the amount of time between two successive deliveries***